jbukuts/nextjs-carbon-doc-template/content/labs/5-content-loading.md

 Our main use case for MDX over plain Markdown is the ability to drop custom components inline.
 This allows for interactive content to live alongside static markup.

 For more information on these custom components in action see the page on [Custom Components](/docs/custom-components).
-This page will primarily deal in the inner workings on the transformation from markup to HTML/JSX.
+This page will primarily deal with the inner workings of the transformation from markup to HTML/JSX.

 ## `@next/mdx` pitfall

 Though Vercel does have out-of-the-box support for MDX via `@next/mdx` this preloader forces content to live within the `app` directory and conform the filesystem routing [outlined](https://nextjs.org/docs/app/building-your-application/routing).
-This is rather restricting with a large amount of content like our site (and even more restricting if content is to be sourced remotely).
+This is rather restricting with a large amount of content like our site (and even more restricting if the content is to be sourced remotely).

-For finer control `next-mdx-remote` was chosen due to its support for various customization features as well as the ability to directly compile raw MDX into a React element without the need for client providers.
+For finer control, `next-mdx-remote` was chosen due to its support for various customization features as well as the ability to directly compile raw MDX into a React element without the need for client providers.

 > This essentially means a large amount of the MDX will be transformed to simple HTML